vktr274/computer-vision-image-correction-enhancement/README.md

 We can see higher contrast between the nuclei and the background in the delta image.

-Next we used a Gaussian filter with a kernel size of 7 and $\sigma = 0$ to smooth both the original grayscale image and the delta image.
-After that we performed Otsu's thresholding on the smoothed images and compared the results.
+Next we used a Gaussian filter with a kernel size of 7 and $\sigma = 0$ to blur both the original grayscale image and the delta image.
+After that we performed Otsu's thresholding on the blurred images and compared the results.

 ![Original Grayscale and Delta Image Thresholding](images/orig_vs_delta_otsu.png)